 Simply, a business exit strategy is the detail of how a business owner will leave the business.
 Selling, family succession and liquidation are a few of the options that most people have heard of when it comes to exiting a business.

-Does every business one?
+Does every business need one?

 Yes!
 Having an exit strategy in place is important for any business, but it is often overlooked – especially by young businesses where the shareholders may not be considering if they’d ever want to leave!
 However, it is an essential building block of any business and key to futureproofing.